 Shortness of breath, or dyspnea, is an uncomfortable condition that makes it difficult to get air into your lungs.
 Problems with your heart and lungs can harm your breathing.

-Sometimes breathlessness starts suddenly.
+Sometimes, breathlessness starts suddenly.
 In this case, it could quickly become a medical emergency that needs urgent attention.
 Possible causes include:

-Most people who develop COVID-19 will only experience mild symptoms.
-But you should seek emergency medical attention if you experience:
+You should seek emergency medical attention if you experience:

 Pursed-lip breathing

-This is a simple way to control shortness of breath due to panic, COPD, or hyperventilation.
-It helps quickly slow your pace of breathing, which makes each breath deeper and more effective.
-If you’re very short of breath after exercising, you should seek medical help.
+Pursed-lip breathing can help with shortness of breath due to panic, COPD, or hyperventilation.
+It helps quickly slow your pace of breathing, making each breath deeper and more effective.

 1. Relax your neck and shoulder muscles.